-Advanced reservations required.
+- Advanced reservations are required.

 Top Foodie Pick: Hit up the Luggage Room Pizzeria.

-14. The Gamble House
+22. Visit The Gamble House

-Top Foodie Pick: Eat breakfast, lunch or dinner at local fave La Grande Orange Cafe.
+Top Foodie Pick: Eat breakfast, lunch, or dinner at local fave La Grande Orange Cafe.

-15. The colorado Street Bridge
+23. Check out The Colorado Street Bridge

-16. Pasadena Ice Skating Center
+25. Go Ice Skating at the Pasadena Ice Skating Center

 After being closed for some time due to the pandemic, the Pasadena Ice Skating Center is now open.

-While this ice skating rink is used for lessons, ice hockey and other events you can find on their schedule, they are open for public skating.
+While this ice skating rink is used for lessons, ice hockey, and other events you can find on their schedule, they are open for public skating.
 You can also rent the rink for groups and parties.

-17. Fair Oaks Pharmacy Soda Fountain
+26. Find Nostalgia at Fair Oaks Pharmacy Soda Fountain

 Bring the kiddos for ice cream.
-Walk around and check out all the classic toys, candies and gifts.
+Walk around and check out all the classic toys, candies, and gifts.